If your forecast and replenishment recommendations don't look right, here's a checklist to make sure your information is correct:

 Alternatively, you can clear any manual overrides in the Replenishment report using Bulk Actions.

-Finally, review the time period Inventory Planner uses to consider trends in the sales history, including calculating the sales velocity.
+Finally, review the date range Inventory Planner uses to consider trends in the sales history, including calculating the sales velocity.
+Any orders from customers during this time period will be used to calculate metrics and the forecast.

 If sales were significantly higher or lower two years ago than they have been in recent months, it may make sense to limit this time period to the last six months or year.